Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 This is a particularly bad time to permit this tiny elite to be calling all the shots.
 They form the Three-Headed Beasts of Government, Business and Media, the See Through News allegory for our human condition.
 ‘Connected below the neck by Power, and below the waist by Money‘, the Three-Headed Beasts may snap and bicker at each other, but they still control everything, including our stories.

 Especially our stories.
 Three-Headed Beasts are Selfish superpower supervillains.

 The super-rich are insulated from the impact of global heating, the Three-Headed Bests prefer to prolong business for as long as possible.
 From their perspective, any behavioural change risks a loss of Power or Money.

-Whenever the tech elite’s Scientific superpowers come in direct conflict with their Selfish Superpowers, it’s not even a close contest.
+If the tech elite’s Scientific superpowers come into direct conflict with their Selfish Superpowers, it’s not even a close contest.

-But there’s been plenty written about this problem, peaking annually at Davos, attended by billionaires flying in on private jets to sort out climate change.
+Plenty has been written about this problem, peaking annually at Davos, attended by billionaires flying in on private jets to sort out climate change.

 This article focuses on three very particular local instances, to tease out lessons for the rest of us as we all grapple with our personal, community and species-wide superpower face-offs.

 Climate crisis is so overwhelmingly huge, our first challenge is identifying the nature of the problem.

 The climate crisis is actually a Russian doll of problems, each nested inside another.
 Many different faces are painted on many of these matryoshka dolls, but to keep things simple, let’s narrow it down to these five: